prebid/Prebid.js/dev-docs/examples/basic-example.md

 ##### Line 35: Load the Prebid.js library Asynchronously

-Generate your version of Prebid.js with the selected adaptors [here](http://prebid.org/download.html).
+Generate your version of Prebid.js with the selected adapters [here](http://prebid.org/download.html).
 Do not use the prebid.js version on the left in your production environment.

 </div>